Over 10 lakh got jobs in 2 years through Delhi govt's Rojgar Bazaar portal: Sisodia | Business

 - India

-The Kejriwal government's Rojgar Bazaar portal has successfully provided jobs to over 10 lakh people of Delhi in two years, Deputy Chief Minister Manish Sisodia said on Sunday.
+The Kejriwal government's Rojgar Bazaar portal has successfully generated over 10 lakh jobs in Delhi in the past two years, Deputy Chief Minister Manish Sisodia said on Sunday.

-According to an official statement, the portal has come as a huge relief for the people of Delhi in the aftermath of the pandemic and the subsequent loss of livelihood.
+The portal has come as a huge relief for the people of Delhi in the aftermath of the pandemic and the subsequent loss of livelihood, he said in a statement.

 The Rojgar Bazaar portal was launched by the Delhi government on July 27, 2020 to help entry-level and blue-collar job seekers connect with employers.